rChrisb/holbertonschool-low_level_programming/recursion/README.md

 ## <p align=center>`Tasks`</p>

 ### <p align=center>`0.
 She locked away a secret, deep inside herself, something she once knew to be true... but chose to forget`</p>
+Write a function that prints a string, followed by a new line.

+Prototype: void _puts_recursion(char *s);
 ### <p align=center>`1.
 Why is it so important to dream?
 Because, in my dreams we are together
 `</p>
 ### <p align=center>`2.
 Dreams feel real while we're in them.
 It's only when we wake up that we realize something was actually strange`</p>